jcast046/Bully_Block_Project/README.md

   - HTTPS support is available, configurable via environment variables for SSL key and certificate paths.
   - The server includes a health check endpoint (/) to confirm service availability.
   - The backend fetches data from the Canvas LMS API at startup and refreshes it every 3 minutes, if a valid CANVAS_ACCESS_TOKEN is provided.
+  - The backend also launches the pytorch_model_training.py and refreshes it every 4 minutes.

 - **Running the Backend**
 To start the backend server: